datashield/datashield-infrastructure/README.md

 This Vagrantfile will create a datashield server machine using the datashield_testdata puppet environment built on top of a Ubuntu vagrant box.
 By default the VM has 2GB of RAM and the private IP address of the machine is 192.168.2.6.

+##### datashield_db_server_ubuntu

+This Vagrantfile will create a datashield db server machine using the datashield_db_server puppet environment built on top of a Ubuntu vagrant box.
+By default the VM has 1GB of RAM and the private IP address of the machine is 192.168.2.20.

 ### Scripts